bleskomat/bleskomat-bills-firmware/README.md

 > Update unsuccessful, please check your files are correct.

 * Change the baud rate to 38400 and try the upload again.
-* Note that you will need to disconnect/reconnect the 16-pin serial connector from the device before you can connect to it again with the ITL Validator Manager.
+* Note that you may need to disconnect/reconnect the 16-pin serial connector from the device before you can connect to it again with the ITL Validator Manager.

 ## License